 - When you are in the Live Radio section of CBC Listen and have selected either Radio One or CBC Music, simply scroll down below the show currently airing

 - Here you’ll see an ‘On Air’ section with a switch that you can tap to access ‘All Locations’

 - Once switched on, you can scroll horizontally to see what’s playing across all of our regions

 How do I enable CBC Listen to detect my location so that I can hear programming from my region?

 The CBC Listen app relies on your device’s permission settings to access your location.
-Be sure to check your mobile device’s Security and Privacy settings to insure your Location service is set to ‘on’.

 Is the new Listen app streaming only?
 Or can I download shows onto my phone, like with the old Radio app?

 The good news is CBC Podcasts are available for download and offline listening.
 Simply select a podcast episode and tap on the Download (downward arrow icon).
 To access, downloaded CBC Podcasts, tap on the profile icon (user silhouette) at the top right corner of the app.
 Here you will find any content you've Favourited, Bookmarked or Downloaded.

 On Demand content will be available for download in the coming months in a forthcoming app update.
 Our team of designers and developers are already hard at work to bring this functionality to you very soon.

 You can view the following video for detailed instructions on how to download CBC Podcasts: